What you need to know

 - In the Faculty of Mathematics, we consider applicants on an individual basis.

-- We need time to read and score your Admission Information Form (AIF), tabulate your admission average using your marks in the required Grade 12 courses, then tabulate your admission score (a combination of your average plus your AIF score), and, in some cases, to consult your Euclid Mathematics Contest results.
+- We need time to read and score your Admission Information Form (AIF), tabulate your admission average using your marks in the required Grade 12 courses, then tabulate your admission score (a combination of your average plus your AIF score), and, in some cases, to consult your Euclid and/or Canadian Senior Mathematics Contest results.

 - We make few early offers of admission with the quality and quantity of students that apply.